PallaviZoting/calculator-behavior/addition.md

  When I type in "number 1"
  And I press "plus"
  And I press "other operator"
- And I type in "1number 2"
+ And I type in "number 2"
  And I press "equals"
  Then I see the "Error" as the result